7 stress-busting beauty hacks from top local salons

-The big salon overhaul might seem a little way off.
-But in the meantime, here are some tips from Hertfordshire's hair and beauty wizzes on how to calm the chaos, and stay utterly gorgeous, in lockdown.
+Lockdown #2 may be wreaking havoc with our beauty appointments, but in the meantime, here are some tips from local hair and beauty whizzes on how to calm the chaos and stay gorgeous until December.

-Constant corona news (none of it very good), homeschooling and living and working – or trying to work – cheek by jowl with a chaotic household has left me frazzled.
-It’s time to give ourselves a bit of TLC – you’re worth it! *swishes hair with Jennifer Anistonesque elan*
+Constant corona news (none of it very good) and living and working – or trying to work – cheek by jowl with a chaotic household has left me frazzled.
+It’s time to give ourselves a bit of TLC – you’re worth it! *swishes hair with Jennifer Aniston-esque elan*

 Take a bit of time out to de-stress and pamper yourself with our top-to-toe guide to calming beauty treatments you can do at home, from the top notch teams at Berkhamsted beauty establishments Cecily Day Spa, Alchemy & I and the Koha Skin Clinic.
 Just make sure to lock the bathroom door.